-Unless the default settings for the Gateway are modified, all managed Hosts that are configured to report to the Gateway are initially listed under Unmanaged Hosts.
+Unless the default settings for a PC-Duo Gateway are modified, all managed Hosts that are configured to report to a PC-Duo Gateway are initially listed under Unmanaged Hosts.

-The Gateway cannot be used to control access to any unmanaged managed Hosts.
+PC-Duo Gateway cannot be used to control access to any unmanaged managed Hosts.
 Hosts must first be moved from Unmanaged Hosts to Managed Hosts.